 Countdown to the Closing Bell, 3 pm ET: Sanjay Mehrotra, Micron CEO; Josh Jalinski, Jalinski Advisory Group president.

 The FOX News Rundown podcast: President Trump signed an executive order Wednesday to stop the separation of families at the border while pushing forward with the administration’s “zero tolerance” immigration policy.
 FOX News' John Roberts explains the effect the media had on his decision.
 Rudy Giuliani, former NYC mayor and one of President Trump’s attorneys, discusses Michael Cohen, alleged anti-Trump bias in the FBI and the inspector general’s report.
 Plus, commentary by Judge Andrew Napolitano.

 Want the FOX News Rundown sent straight to your mobile device?
 Subscribe through Apple Podcasts, Google Play, and Stitcher.

-FOX News First is compiled by FOX News' Bryan Robinson.
+Fox News First is compiled by Fox News' Bryan Robinson.
 Thank you for joining us!
-Enjoy your Wednesday and have a Happy Thanksgiving!
+Enjoy your day!
 We'll see you in your inbox first thing Friday morning.